 An intimate portrait of Alzheimer’s

-LUMA’s spring exhibition offers a unique look inside the mind of an artist suffering from a debilitating disease
+An artist's work offers a unique look inside the mind of someone suffering from a debilitating disease

 By Evangeline Politis